unfoldingWord/dcs-local/README.md

     * **num** - the number of users to create.
 Default: 10
     * **password** - the password all users created will have.
 Default: password
     * **org** - the org of your target repos (imported in step #5) to add your users.
 If no org, users will not be adde to any org
     * **start** - the number to start at.
 Useful if you already created users and want to add 10 more.
-Default: 1
+Default: 1\

+    Example:\
+    `docker exec -it -u git dcs-local /data/scripts/run add_users u 20 mypass`\
+    (This will make 20 users with the names u1 to u20 all with the same password of "mypass")

+    Note: If you already have users, such as in the above example, but you need to add them to a new org (such as your target org and didn't when you made the users), you can still run add_users and give an org and it will update those existing users:\
+    `docker exec -it -u git dcs-local /data/scripts/run add_users u 10 mypass myorg`\
+    (Now 10 of the 20 users are in the myorg" org)

 7) Upload your target repos to production